PragmaticCoding/PragmaticCoding.github.io/_drafts/2022-05-21-BindingsClass.md

 ## The "Mathematical" Methods

-There are a set of methods that return `DoubleBinding` or `NumberBinding` and perform mathematical operations on numbers and numeric ObservableValues:
+There are a set of methods that return `DoubleBinding` or `NumberBinding` and perform mathematical operations on concrete number types and numeric ObservableValues:

   1. Max and Min
   1. Multiply and Divide